OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 Now you can use objection to dynamically analyze the application on non-rooted devices.

-The following commands summarize the patching and starting of dynamic analysis with objection:
+The following commands summarize how to patch and start dynamic analysis using objection:

 ```bash
 # Download the Uncrackable APK